KI-labs/show-cases/pages/ocr_poc.md

 # Where weight

-*Where weight* is a demo of an app that could be used for extracting information from engineering drawings.
+*Where Weight* is a demo of an app that could be used for extracting information from engineering drawings.

 ## Introduction:
 Finding and getting information from unstructured data sources like images, drawings, scanned documents is a quite challenging and non-trivial task.
 Existing solutions like AutoCAD, Adobe or cloud OCR (Azure/AWS/GCP) don't work well enough for specific tasks because of their too generic approach.